 What here shall miss, our toil shall strive to mend.

-As you watch the play over the next two hours, Shakespeare wants you to know that Romeo and Juliet will be sacrificed to bring peace between their families.
+Shakespeare wants you to know right from the beginning that Romeo and Juliet will be sacrificed to bring peace between their families.

 No matter what Romeo and Juliet do, their destiny as "star-crossed lovers" is to die.

 Get your tissue box ready!